 - A = Excellent, (4 grade points). - B = Above Average, (3 grade points). - C = Average, (2 grade points). - D = Passing, (1 grade point). - F = Failure (no grade points).
 The minimum course requirements were not met.
 Credits attempted will be used in GPA calculation. - I = Incomplete (no grade points).
 The student has not met course objectives and must remove the I grade by the 10th class day of the semester immediately following; otherwise the incomplete will be changed to an F. - W = Withdrawal prior to the fifth class of the semester. - WP = Withdrawal while passing.
-This will not appear as credit attempted. - WF = Withdrawal while failing computes as an F and will appear as credit attempted - AU = Audit; not computed in the GPA. - TR = Credit transferred from another postsecondary institution (grades below C will not be accepted).
+This will not appear as credit attempted. - WF = Withdrawal while failing computes as an F and will appear as credit attempted - AU = Audit; not computed in the GPA. - TA= Credit transferred from another postsecondary institution where the student earned an "A" grade.
+These grades will not be used in the calculation of the GPA. - TB= Credit transferred from another postsecondary institution where the student earned a "B" grade.
+These grades will not be used in the calculation of the GPA. - TC= Credit transferred from another postsecondary institution where the student earned a "C" grade.
+These grades will not be used in the calculation of the GPA. - TR = Credit transferred from another postsecondary institution (grades below C will not be accepted).
 These grades will not be used in the calculation of the GPA. - E = Exemption (no grade points).
 The student was granted advanced placement through CLEP, AP exam, challenge exam, secondary school curriculum or experiential learning. - U = Unsatisfactory.
 U does not affect GPA calculations, earn institutional credit hours or CEU's, and generates no grade points. - S = Satisfactory.
 S does earn institutional credit hours or CEUs, but does not affect GPA calculations and generates no grade points.

 The College uses a grade system to measure academic progress.
 Each grade received is assigned a grade point value (A=4, B=3, C=2, D=1, F=0).
 This grade point value is multiplied by the credit hours of the course to determine the grade point earned for that course.
 The grade points earned in each course are added together, and that total is divided by the total credit hours attempted.
 This determines the grade point average (GPA), which is the measure of the progress a student is making towards successful completion of a degree, diploma, or certificate program.
 A grade of A in a three-hour course (4 credits x 3 hours) will equal 12 earned quality points.
 The semester GPA and cumulative GPA are computed by totaling the number of hours attempted.
-Grades will be available for viewing at wiltech.edu under WebAdvisor.
+Grades will be available for viewing at wiltech.edu under Self-Service.